 I curated this 2015 Georgia human study only for its use of two methods of estimating biological age.
 The researchers misguidedly used these techniques to help paint a scientific patina on an agenda.
 One of the methods was originated by a coauthor of The degree of epigenetic DNA methylation may be used as a proxy … Continue reading Using epigenetic DNA methylation markers to estimate biological age

 This 2015 New Zealand human study used the same subjects of the More from the researchers that found people have the same personalities at age 26 that they had at age 3 study.
-The researchers used 10 biologic age markers of the subjects at age 38 to find that their biological ages ranged from 28 … Continue reading A study of biological aging in young adults with limited findings
+These researchers used 10 biologic age markers of subjects at age 38 to find that their biological ages ranged from 28 to … Continue reading A study of biological aging in young adults with limited findings

 This 2015 Harvard/MIT rodent study was of long (more than 200 nucleotides) noncoding (non-protein coding) RNAs (ribonucleic acids).
 These are of interest because: “Within the mammalian body, the largest repertoire and diversity of lncRNA genes outside the germ line occurs in the brain, where lncRNAs exhibit regional and cell-specific localization.
 The expression patterns of lncRNAs … Continue reading RNA as a proxy signal for context-specific biological activity

 This fascinating 2014 human study developed the new use of a somewhat intuitive marker of aging.
 The researchers used the degree of methylation – an epigenetic chemical modification of DNA – as an epigenetic clock to measure biological age.
 The researchers found that, on average, the epigenetic age of the liver increased by 3.3 years … Continue reading The degree of epigenetic DNA methylation may be used as a proxy to measure biological age

 This 2014 fruit fly study found: “A biologically relevant event such as finding food under starvation conditions or being poisoned can drive long-term memory in a single training session.”
 I don’t think that we need to discover at these extremes, though, whether or not the finding has human applicability.
 We do know from the Dutch … Continue reading A biologically relevant event can drive long-term memory in a single training session